-Non-majors are welcome to minor in computer science within the Tandy School of Computer Science.
+Non-majors are welcome to minor in chemical engineering.